dhruv-dhiman122/Implementation_dsa/README.md

-# Implementation_dsa
-This is a implementation of DSA using C-lang and rust
+# Idea behind this repo

+My goal with this repo is to implement DSA concepts and STL in c-lang, rust and in future in zig programming language.
+Due to reason that i am highly into system programming and embedded systems so this knowledge will help me